How Does Solar Power Create Electricity?

 Human ingenuity has developed two different ways how to harvest the energy of the sun and turn it into electricity:

-Solar thermal systems and Solar photovoltaic systems
+Solar thermal systems and solar photovoltaic systems

 A solar thermal system generates electricity indirectly by capturing the heat of the sun to produce steam, which runs a turbine that produces electricity.